Pelvic Pain

 Medications

-Hormonal therapies like birth control pills and Depo-Provera injections are used to regulate ovulation and menstruation.
-These medications can be used to help menstrual-related pelvic pain.
+• Hormonal therapies, like birth control pills and Depo-Provera injections, regulate ovulation and menstruation.
+These medications help menstrual-related pelvic pain.
 High-dose progestin and GnRH agonists (gonadotropin-releasing hormone drugs) completely stop menstruation.
-And Danazol is an androgen that helps ease pelvic pain related to menstruation.
-Side effects are a disadvantage of this therapy, however.
+Danazol, an androgen, helps ease pelvic pain related to endometriosis.
+Androgenizing side effects, such as increased hair growth, clitoral enlargement, deepening of voice and weight gain are common side effects of danazol therapy, however; as a result, it is usually a therapy of last resort.
 These drugs all work by stabilizing or reducing the production of estrogen, which causes endometrial tissue to grow.
-In practice, many clinicians will diagnose endometriosis on clinical grounds, then treat with Lupron, a GnRH agonist.
-If the pain is then relieved, the conclusion is reached that the patient has endometriosis.
-This conclusion is incorrect because other causes for pain, besides endometriosis, will also get better with Lupron.
-The response to this drug is nonspecific.
+To avoid laparoscopic surgery, which is the only secure way to diagnose endometriosis, clinicians often opt to diagnose endometriosis indirectly, based on clinical response to treatment with leuprolide (Lupron), a GnRH agonist.
+If leuprolide relieves the pain, a presumptive diagnosis of endometriosis may be made.
+This conclusion may still be incorrect because other causes for pain, such as adenomyosis or painful uterine fibroids, also tend to improve with Lupron.

-Pain medication may be injected into abdominal trigger points, tender areas in the abdominal wall, to block pain.
+• Pain medication may be injected into abdominal or pelvic trigger points, tender areas in the abdominal wall or pelvic muscles to block pain.

-Antibiotics may be prescribed for underlying infections such as PID.
-However, there is no substantial evidence showing that antibiotics improve CPP.
+• Antibiotics may be prescribed for underlying infections such as PID.
+However, there is no substantial evidence showing that antibiotics improve residual CPP.

 Surgery